-Figure 2.2-3 Evolution of EU flagged ships involved in marine casualties and incidents, organized by ship type
+Figure 2.2-3 Evolution of EU Member States flagged ships involved in marine casualties and incidents, organized by ship type

-Trends for EU flagged ships are the same than for all ships, presented in Figure 2.2-1.
+Trends for EU Member States flagged ships are the consistent with those for all ships, presented in Figure 2.2-1.

 To evaluate the accident rate for a ship type it is necessary to consider the number of reported accidents and incidents for that ship type and the number of ships of that type in the fleet.
-The evaluation of the accident rate is done by means of the ship occurrence indicator obtained following the methodology described in Appendix 4.
-This indicator is only available for EU 27 ships and not for all EU flagged ships analysed in Figure 2.2-3.
+The evaluation of the accident rate is done by means of the EU ship occurrence indicator obtained following the methodology described in Appendix 4.

-EU 27 ship occurrence indicator somehow provides an estimation on how many marine casualties and incidents occurred per one thousand ships of a determined ship type in the EU 27 fleet in a specific period.
+EU ship occurrence indicator provides an estimate of how many marine casualties and incidents occurred per one thousand ships of a determined ship type in the EU fleet in a specific period.

-Other ship type is not considered because there is not a consistent data source for the fleet of this too heterogenous ship type.
+Ships categorized as other ship are not considered in the EU ship occurrence indicator because there is not a consistent data source for the fleet of this too heterogenous ship type.

-Fleet data is fully available for EU 27 flagged fishing vessels under the scope of Directive 2009/18/EC (LOA greater than 15 meters) and EU 27 flagged ships not being fishing vessels with IMO number, and only this kind of ships are considered for the analysis of the ships involved in reported marine casualties and incidents for the indicator calculation.
+Fleet data is fully available for EU Member States flagged fishing vessels under the scope of Directive 2009/18/EC (LOA greater than 15 meters) and EU Member States flagged ships not being fishing vessels with IMO number, and only this kind of ships are considered for the analysis of the ships involved in reported marine casualties and incidents for the indicator calculation.